jaspervries/stroommeter/readme.md

 ## GUI

-The gui folder provides a web interface to view the stored data in graphs.
-The following graphs are available:
+The gui folder provides a web interface to view charts of the stored data.
+The following charts are available:
 - daily per hour
 - weekly per day
 - montly per day